Welcome to Codidact Meta!

 Additional features.
 If you have initial ideas about how you'll use Codidact's features beyond Q&A, please include them.
 For example, if building a set of canonical reference material (like a wiki) or hosting a shared blog or supporting critiques or reviews is important, please let us know.

 You don't have to have worked out all the details for your new community yet; you can continue that on your own site's meta when it exists.
 But please plan to share enough that the broader Codidact community can understand and help you refine your proposal.
+We will use tags to track the state of proposals.

 What happens next?